-Louisville Extreme Park is one of the foremost action sports facilities in the country.
-Pro athletes from around the world travel from far and wide to show off their skills at this expertly designed concrete mecca.
-While many skate parks feature a half pipe, this one features a full pipe!
-Other features include bowls, fun boxes, banks, ledges, rails, and a vert ramp.
+Louisville Extreme Park is one of the best skateparks in the state of Kentucky.
+Kids from all around town come here to show off their skills at this expertly designed concrete course.
+While many skate parks feature a half pipe, this one features a full pipe, so don't forget your helmet!
+Other features include bowls, banks, ledges, rails, and a vert ramp.

 Cross off skydiving from your bucket list with a visit to Jumping for Fun.
 This state-of-the-art skydiving center is located a short distance from Louisville at a private airport.
 The instructors are USPA rated and offer skilled and safety-oriented training in a relaxed environment.
-Whether it is your first time or are seasoned at the sport, take an adrenaline-pumping plunge with a tandem flight and marvel at stunning views of the state.
-They promise a memorable experience like no other.
+Whether it is your first time or you're a seasoned pro, this adventure will lead you on an adrenaline-pumping tandem flight plunge, where you can scream and marvel at stunning views over Kentucky and Indiana.

 This nine-hole course has no water hazards and no bunkers, making it a perfect course for both novice and experienced golfers.

 Though it's located within mere blocks of Kentucky's largest city, Cherokee Park remains a bastion of rugged tranquility.
 With miles of trails, a range of interesting topography, and room for every sport or outdoor activity, this park offers a look at the Kentucky backwoods without venturing too far.
 It contains a golf course and there are facilities for almost every type of outdoorsman.
 Whether you are an archer, basketball player, jogger, fisherman, grill master, mountain biker, birder, swimmer or plain ol' dog walker, it's perfect.